-The origin of OpenAIRE lay in DRIVER (Digital Repository Infrastructure Vision for European Research), which created an e-infrastructure of connected repositories, usually located in research institutions and libraries.
+The origins of OpenAIRE lay in DRIVER (Digital Repository Infrastructure Vision for European Research), which created an e-infrastructure of connected repositories, usually located in research institutions and libraries.
 OpenAIRE is a network of Open Access repositories, archives, and journals that supports Open Access policies.
 Importantly, the infrastructure follows a participatory approach with a European footprint employing 32 National Open Access Desks (all member states and 5 associate countries).

 Currently, the project is growing its range of publications, and links out to associated data and funding information.